Truthful Fair Division without Free Disposal: Preliminaries

 \section{Preliminaries}

-We consider a heterogeneous divisible resource, which we represent by the interval\footnote{Sometimes we will denote the resource by an arbitrary interval $[a,b]$ for simplicity; this can be easily normalized back to $[0,1]$.} $[0,1]$.
+We consider a heterogeneous divisible resource, which we represent by the interval $[0,1]$.
 A \emph{piece} of the resource is a finite union of disjoint intervals.
 The resource is to be allocated to $n$ agents $a_1,a_2,\dots,a_n$.
-Each agent $a_i$ has a \emph{density function} $f_i:[0,1]\mapsto\mathbb{R}^+\cup\{0\}$, which captures how the agent values different parts of the resource.
+Each agent $a_i$ has a \emph{density function} $f_i:[0,1]\rightarrow\mathbb{R}^+\cup\{0\}$, which captures how the agent values different parts of the resource.
 We assume that the agents have \emph{piecewise uniform} valuations, i.e., for each agent $a_i$, the density function $f_i$ takes on the value $1$ on a finite set of intervals and $0$ on the remaining intervals.
 The value of agent $a_i$ for a subset $S\subseteq[0,1]$ is defined as $v_i(S)=\int_S f_i \ dx$, which is equivalent to the total length of the intervals in $S$ on which $f_i$ takes on the value $1$.\footnote{In some papers, valuations are normalized so that $v_i([0,1])=1$ for all $i$.
-We do not follow this convention.} Let $W_i\subseteq [0,1]$ denote the piece on which $f_i=1$.
+We do not follow this convention except in Section~\ref{sec:competitive}.} For chore division we will refer to the value as \emph{cost}.
+Let $W_i\subseteq [0,1]$ denote the piece on which $f_i=1$.
 We refer to a setting with agents and their density functions as an \emph{instance}.

-An \emph{allocation} of the resource is denoted by a vector $A=(A_1,A_2,\dots,A_n)$, where $A_i$ is a union of finitely many intervals that represents the piece of the resource allocated to $a_i$, and $A_i\cap A_j=\emptyset$ for any $i\neq j$.
+An \emph{allocation} of the resource is denoted by a vector $A=(A_1,A_2,\dots,A_n)$, where $A_i$ is a union of finitely many intervals\footnote{We assume without loss of generality that these intervals are closed intervals.
+The assumption that each $A_i$ is a union of finitely many intervals is standard in the cake-cutting literature (see, e.g., \cite{Pro16}).} that represents the piece of the resource allocated to $a_i$, and $A_i\cap A_j$ has measure zero for any $i\neq j$.
 We consider two different types of resources: desirable resources, which we represent by a \emph{cake}, and undesirable resources, which we represent by a \emph{chore}.
 We refer to the problem of allocating the two types of resources as \emph{cake cutting} and \emph{chore division} respectively.
-The agents want to maximize their value for their piece in cake cutting and minimize this value in chore division.
-Two fairness properties that we consider are envy-freeness and proportionality.
-In cake cutting, we say that an allocation $(A_1,A_2,\dots,A_n)$ is \emph{envy-free} if for every agent $a_i$, we have $v_i(A_i)\geq v_i(A_j)$ for any $j$.
-In other words, $a_i$ cannot obtain a larger value from any other agent's share.
-The allocation is said to be \emph{proportional} if $v_i(A_i)\geq v_i([0,1])/n$.
-Envy-freeness and proportionality are defined analogously in chore division but with the inequality signs reversed.
+The agents want to maximize their value for their allocated piece in cake cutting and minimize their cost for their allocated piece in chore division.

+We are now ready to define the fairness properties that we consider in this paper.